History of Brett Kavanaugh in Timeline

 In 2016, in United States Telecom Ass'n v.
 FCC, Kavanaugh dissented when the en banc circuit refused to rehear a rejected challenge to the net neutrality rule, writing, "Congress did not clearly authorize the FCC to issue the net neutrality rule."

-In 2016, the Supreme Court vacated the circuit's judgment in Zubik v.
-Burwell in a per curiam decision.
+In Zubik v.
+Burwell (2016), the Supreme Court vacated the circuit's judgment in a per curiam decision.

 October 2017: Garza v.
 Hargan Decision

-In October 2017, Brett Kavanaugh joined a divided panel in Garza v.
-Hargan, holding that the Office of Refugee Resettlement does not violate an unaccompanied alien minor's constitutional right to an abortion by requiring a sponsor be appointed first.
-He later dissented when the en banc D.C.
-Circuit reversed the judgment.
+In October 2017, in the Garza v.
+Hargan decision, Kavanaugh joined an unsigned, divided panel of the D.C.
+Circuit in holding that the Office of Refugee Resettlement does not violate an unaccompanied alien minor's constitutional right to an abortion by requiring that she first be appointed a sponsor before traveling to obtain the abortion.

-In 2017, Kavanaugh said that Judge Alex Kozinski's exposure as an alleged prolific sexual harasser was a surprising "gut punch".
+During his testimony, Kavanaugh said that Kozinski's 2017 exposure as an alleged prolific sexual harasser was a surprising "gut punch".

 2017: Kavanaugh Praises Rehnquist's Dissents

 January 2018: D.C.
-Circuit Reverses Kavanaugh's CFPB Ruling
+Circuit Reverses Kavanaugh's CFPB Judgment

 In January 2018, the en banc D.C.
-Circuit reversed Kavanaugh's October 2016 judgment that the CFPB's design was unconstitutional by a vote of 7–3, over Kavanaugh's dissent.
+Circuit reversed Kavanaugh's October 2016 judgment regarding the CFPB's design by a vote of 7–3, over Kavanaugh's dissent.

 On July 2, 2018, Kavanaugh was one of four U.S. Court of Appeals judges to receive a personal 45-minute interview by President Donald Trump as a potential replacement for Justice Anthony Kennedy.